Confidential counseling for individuals

 If you are interested in submitting claims to your health insurance to reimburse you for your counseling costs, we will review and have you sign this form:

-If you want me to collaborate with your other health care providers, you can speed that up by authorizing Release of Information (ROI) using one of these forms:
+If you want me to collaborate with your other health care providers, you can speed that up by authorizing Release of Information (ROI) using this form:

 My highest priority for counseling is for you to feel comfortable talking with me.
 My commitment to you is that I will be open and respectful toward whatever you share with me, even experiences that carry pain, confusion, or embarrassment.
 From that place of trust and acceptance, we can engage in psychotherapy (often called talk therapy, or just therapy) to explore and build ways for you to be stronger, happier, and more connected.
 Anything from working with anger, anxiety, or depression to creating your ideal livelihood is fair game for counseling.